 - To provide a range of breaks, as appropriate, during the day, night, at weekends and during the school holidays.

 - To provide parents with a short breaks services statement detailing the range of available breaks and any eligibility criteria attached to them.

 In February 2022, we welcomed a government decision to allocate £30 million for additional short breaks for respite for families with disabled children in England.
 The Department of Education announced that the funding will be available for the following three years to set up more than 10,000 additional respite placements.
 It forms part of a wider package of reforms that ministers have launched to transform education and opportunities for most disadvantaged.

 What would Together for Short Lives like to happen?

-- HM Treasury to meet the annual £573 million funding gap in social care social care for disabled children in England identified by the Disabled Children’s Partnership: local authorities could use this funding to make sure that short breaks for respite for families of seriously ill children, including those provided by children’s hospices, were sustainable for the long-term.
+Together for Short Lives joins DCP in calling on HM Treasury to meet the annual £573 million funding gap in social care social care for disabled children in England identified by the Disabled Children’s Partnership.
+Local authorities could use this funding to make sure that short breaks for respite for families of seriously ill children, including those provided by children’s hospices, were sustainable for the long-term.